Jaime-Reynoso/Jaime-Reynoso.github.io/_posts/2015-8-28-Awesome-CSharp.md

 '''

-The using statement essentially gets translated into a try/catch block, so this syntax tells the garbage collector to avoid disposing the object while it's in the scope of the using statement.
-Remember, in order to use the using statement on an object you created, you need to create an object that implements IDisposable
+The using statement essentially gets translated into a try/finally block, so this syntax tells the garbage collector to avoid disposing the object while it's in the scope of the using statement.
+Remember, in order to use the using statement on an object you created, you need to create an object that implements IDisposable.

 ####LINQ